 The Golden Circle is an extremely popular route in the South of Iceland.
-The Golden Circle route features the magnificent sights of Gullfoss Waterfall, Geysir Geothermal Field, and Thingvellir National Park.
-The Golden Circle is the perfect day tour from Reykjavik, and it is a must-visit when you go to Iceland!
+Featuring the magnificent sights of Gullfoss Waterfall, Geysir Geothermal Field, and Thingvellir National Park, a trip around the Golden Circle is the perfect day tour from Reykjavik, and it is a must-visit when you go to Iceland!

 Navigate the Page:

 What is the Golden Circle

 The Golden Circle is certainly one of Iceland’s most beloved tourist routes.
 It is sometimes referred to as “The Golden Triangle,” as it features three stunningly beautiful locations: an extremely powerful waterfall, a geyser which erupts frequently, and a UNESCO World Heritage site.

 The beauty of the whole region is hallmarked by incredible landscapes and unique sites.
 The Golden Circle is undoubtedly a precious gem of rare geological features that can barely be found anywhere else in the world, but which are so close to each other that you can visit them in just one day.

 When these beauties are combined with local hospitality and traditional cuisine, it is not surprising that the Golden Circle tops almost every visitor’s bucket list.
 The Golden Circle is the perfect day trip from Reykjavik and is a must-visit for everyone traveling to Iceland.

 Activities You Can Do While Driving The Golden Circle

 - Snorkeling in Silfra

 - Jet Boat in Hvita